 Due to several issues, the construction of the church was not completed until 2012, when the building was dedicated and consecrated by Bishop Greg Brewer in one of his first acts as bishop on July 12, 2012.

 After Pastor Hazel Kundinger retired at the end of 2015, the Rev. Brian Turner was called as the new Vicar at the beginning of 2017.
 The Rev. Brenda Taylor joined the congregation as Deacon in the fall of 2019.

 Our mission is to nurture, love, teach, and grow a loving community in Jesus Christ and to make Him known to others.

 Our vision is to inspire belief and renew faith for those seeking God.

-We support a number of local ministries and charities in the greater Palm Bay and Brevard County communities, including Westside Elementary School, The Children's Hunger Project, The Gifts from the Heart Christmas Shop, the Brevard Homeless Coalition, and the Deskan Institute's relief efforts in The Bahamas.
+We support a number of local ministries and charities in the greater Palm Bay and Brevard County communities, including Westside Elementary School, The Children's Hunger Project, and The Gifts from the Heart Christmas Shop.

 Church of the Blessed Redeemer is a congregation of the US-based Episcopal Church, which traces its history back to the Church of England, and is a member of the worldwide Anglican Communion.
 The Episcopal Church uses the Book of Common Prayer in its worship.
 You can learn more about what the Episcopal Church believes here.